-You’re getting this a bit later than usual.
-Sorry about that, I spent a good chunk of the afternoon finally watching Blade Runner 2049.
+You’re getting this a bit later than usual, sorry about that, spent a good chunk of the afternoon finally watching Blade Runner 2049.
 Found it pretty great but I sure hope the objectification of women changes quicker than that in the actual future.

-Lets start on a positive note with this list from the STEPS Centre on Twitter.
+Lets start on a positive with this list from the STEPS Centre on Twitter

 No silver bullets